katiana22/GrassmannianEGO/README.md

 Grassmannian EGO is capable of bridging the scales between multiscale models and result in a significant reduction of the computational cost by allowing continuum model simulations consistent with atomic-level detailed simulations.

-Details on the Grassmannian EGO methdology can be found here:
+Details of the methdology can be found here: https://arxiv.org/abs/2103.00779

 ## Application